 The situation leaves both parties sitting ducks: vulnerable.
 Vulnerable makes even the best of us uncomfortable: we make choices we might usually avoid, were we not feeling alone or desperate.
 But as uncomfortable and reactive as this behavior may appear, this response is fairly predictable, normal even.
 What’s more, it is temporary.
 You will not feel this way forever.
 Let that be your mantra.

 Specifically, be discriminating and conscious about the choices you make during this tumultuous time; consider how your actions might “read” to an outsider.
 Whether you are “doing anything wrong” or not is immaterial.
 Whether this is “fair” in your opinion— also irrelevant.
 Focus on a new skillset.
 Become your own PR man or woman.
-Think damage control.
+Think about damage control.

-It might not seem important now, but look at yourself and your behavior through the lens of the opposing attorney or a judge who doesn’t know you.
+It might not seem important now but look at yourself and your behavior through the lens of the opposing attorney or a judge who doesn’t know you.
 Or from the vantage point of the you that you hope to be in two years looking back with a bit of perspective.
 Before you post that meme or denigrate the new girlfriend, even if she DID wear that outfit, remember, divorce is watching you.
-And more important, so are your children.
+And more importantly, so are your children.